INVISIBLE-SAM/Synergizing-Contextual-Semantics-and-Moral-Knowledge-Graphs-Moral-Foundation-Prediction/README.md

 ```

 ## Acknowledgements
-We sincerely thank the creators of the MFTC [cite: 553], MFRC [cite: 554], and MOTIV  datasets for making their work publicly available.
+We sincerely thank the creators of the MFTC , MFRC , and MOTIV  datasets for making their work publicly available.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.